This chronology served as the starting point for

 It is also possible that the skylight in Monsieur de Monville's Column House influenced Thomas Jefferson when he designed the plans for his architectural masterpiece, Poplar Forest, his retreat located in Bedford County, Virginia, and the first octagonal house built in America.
 Jefferson especially liked the light-filled interiors in France, and both the skylight in the dining room and the floor-to-ceiling windows in the parlor are French touches.

-With the Revolution in full force, Monville offers to sell his Paris residences to Pierre Augustin Caron de Beaumarchais, author of Le Mariage de Figaro and Le Barbier de Séville, for 400,000 livres.
+With the Revolution in full force, Monville offers to sell his Paris residences to Pierre Augustin Caron de Beaumarchais, author of the trilogy of Figaro plays, Le Mariage de Figaro, Le Barbier de Séville and La mère coupable, for 400,000 livres.
 The offer is refused.

-On July 20 and 21, 1792, Monsieur de Monville sells all his real estate to an eccentric Englishman, Lewis Disney ffytche of Swinderby.
+On July 20 and 21, 1792, Monsieur de Monville sells all his real estate to an Francophile Englishman, Lewis Disney Ffytche of Swinderby.
 The price of the Désert: 108,000 livres.
-There can be no doubt that Monville was able to protect these funds, and that they doubtlessly were the source of his income until his death.
+There can be no doubt that Monville was able to protect these funds through the efforts of his Swiss banker, Jean-Frédéric Perregaux and that they doubtlessly were the source of his income until his death.

 Monville moves to the Rue Neuve des Mathurins in Paris with his companion Sarah, a young actress.

-Monville moves again, to his house in Neuilly.
-The Government confiscates the properties that Monville had sold to Disney ffytche.
+Sought by the police, Monville seeks refuge in Neuilly.
+The Government confiscates the properties that Monville had sold to Disney Ffytche.

 Thanks to the meticulous inventory drawn up at the time and preserved in the Archives of Seine et Oise in Versailles, we know not only how Monville had furnished the Column House but also the names of all the species of plants and trees at the Désert.